Johnny Appleseed Thematic Unit

 Use these books to teach about the seasons, life cycle and the science of apple trees.
 Some could be used with note-taking task cards for older or more advanced students.
 Younger students will learn about the life cycle of fruit trees and how apples are used.

-Use stickers for graphing and classification lessons, for dividing children into study groups or as rewards for a job well done.
-Many apple themed stickers are available on Zazzle.
+Use stickers of different kinds of apples for graphing and classification lessons, for dividing children into study groups or as rewards for a job well done.